CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 Answering `yes` to this confirmation prompt will import the certificate into the trust store.

 **NOTE**:  If the application server is currently running, it must be restarted in order to incorporate the trust store.

+###Set up Import Folders###
+In order to import files into the Dashboard, you need to set up the temp folders that it uses for processing.
+Login to the system as a user with ROLE_ADMIN, and set the following three settings to directories on the server running the dashboard application:

+	legacy.sourceDir = /opt/legacy/source
+	legacy.processedDir = /opt/legacy/processed
+	legacy.errorDir = /opt/legacy/error

+You can also set the processedRetention number, which determines how many processed xml files are saved in the process directory after being imported into the Dashboard:

+	legacy.processedRetentionNumber = 1000

 ###Upgrading from a previous version###